canonical/gomaasclient/DEVELOPMENT.md

 ## Commit messages

-We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-Conventional Commits defines the following structure for the Git commit message:
+We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification when committing and raising pull requests.
+We adopt the following structure:

 ```bash
 <type>[!]: <description>